afram/reveal.js/md/slide-15-extended-literals.md

 ##Extended Literals
-10 kinds of people in this world.
-Those that know binary, and those that don't
+There are 10 kinds of people in this world.
+Those that know binary, and those that don't.
 <!-- .element: class="small" -->

 <div class="split-container">